 Coming in July 2022 from Madville Publishing

 Winner of the Madville Publishing 2021 Blue Moon Novel Award, Provenance is a story of hope in ruin.
-With subtle poignancy and humor, it offers fresh takes on contemporary conflicts, exploring pivotal moments of sorrow, longing, and renewal in the lives of three deeply textured and indelible characters
+With subtle poignancy and humor, it offers a fresh take on contemporary conflicts, exploring pivotal moments of sorrow, longing, and renewal in the lives of three deeply textured and indelible characters

 What People Are Saying: